oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 Karma is a test runner that is used in the frontend codebase.
 Karma runs tests by compiling them all at once.
 This causes a tricky problem: a method in a file might be covered by a test suite for a different file, which can provide a false positive on the coverage report because each file is supposed to be fully covered by its corresponding spec file.
 Thus, when testing a file, make sure that:
 - Each file has its own spec file which tests each line of the file.
 - **You should run the tests locally using fdescribe** in the outer describe of the file, and then make sure that the coverage is 100%.
-See the “Unit Test Structure” section below.
+See the [Unit Test Structure](#unit-test-structure) section below.

 ### Unit test structure
 A unit test is made of functions that configure the test environment, make assertions, and separate the different contexts of each situation.
-There is some test functions that are used across the codebase:
+There are some test functions that are used across the codebase:
 - **describe**
   The describe function has a string parameter which should contain the name of the component being tested or     (when nested within another describe function) should describe the conditions imposed on the specific context pertaining to the tests in that “describe” block.
 Here are some examples:
   ```